Milly Alcock

 Milly Alcock now

-After starring in "House of the Dragon," Milly has been compared to Emilia Clarke, the star of "Game of Thrones."
-Critics believed that the series would serve as a similar stepping stone for Alcock's career.
-She admitted that she was inspired not so much by the character of Daenerys, but rather took a cue from Cate Blanchett in "The Lord of the Rings" and the legendary Audrey Hepburn in "Roman Holiday."
+Following her "House of the Dragon" breakout, Milly's been compared to Emilia Clarke, the "Game of Thrones" star.
+Critics think the series could be a similar career launchpad for Alcock.
+She says she drew inspiration not from Daenerys, but from Cate Blanchett in "The Lord of the Rings" and the iconic Audrey Hepburn in "Roman Holiday."

 Emilia Clarke and Milly Alcock